 When we grow into adults, we often forget or no longer feel the magic of Christmas.
 Whether it is due to changes or challenges in your life or the stress and pressure associated with December 25th, for many people the day can feel tainted with negative emotions.

-Now is the perfect time to recapture the spirit and views about Christmas like you once had.
+Now is the perfect time to recapture the spirit of Christmas, and all of the views about Christmas you once had.

 Remember Christmas Origins

 Whilst there is technically no proof that a brighter than average star appeared in Bethlehem in the sky for Jesus’ birth, it is possible that it seemed that way as a result of Saturn and Jupiter forming a conjunction at that time.
 Whether it was real or not the Star has become representative of the light of the sun, and a nativity emblem that led the Magi to Jesus.

 Firstly, think of a Christmas that was filled with love, laughter and positive thoughts.
 Close your eyes and relive that special day.
 It could be a time during your childhood, or a more current occasion during adult life.